jonkracht/opus-two-serial-communication/README.md

 * Where are the rest of minicom's config parameters saved?  minirc.dfl only shows a few.
 Perhaps only saves parameters that are "non-default".
 * Commandline flag to set flow controls
 * Testing controller card seems to timeout/freeze serial communication after about a minute of uptime.
 This correlates to a yellow LED going from blinking to solidly on.
-* Investigate modern serial communication programs:  TIO and GTKTERM
+* Investigate modern serial communication programs:  TIO, screen and GTKTERM (does not support xmodem protocol so not adequate)
 * TeraTerm link is broken in O2 documentation.
 Is project still active?